Specific rules for medical devices

 All study data including source data must also be stored in a secure way in order to function as a reliable reference for future use.

-Information on the requirements for data collection in clinical studies involving medical devices, including specific requirements for electronic case report forms is available in ISO 14155 Chapter 6.8 Documents and data control.
+Information on the requirements for data collection in clinical studies involving medical devices, including specific requirements for electronic case report forms is available in ISO 14155:2020.

-Monitoring is a requirement for medical device studies requiring a permit, and shall be carried out before, during and after the study.
+Monitoring is a requirement for clinical investigations of medical devices and should be carried out before, during and after the study.
 The sponsor shall draw up a monitoring plan for the study before it starts.
-The scope and frequency of the monitoring shall be based on an evaluation of the study’s design and complexity.
+The scope and frequency of the monitoring shall be based on an evaluation of the study’s risks, design and complexity and are described in the monitoring plan.
+More detailed information on monitoring can be found in ISO 14155: 2020.

 The monitoring shall be carried out by a person, the monitor, who is independent of the investigator and appointed by the sponsor.
-A monitor may not be involved in the practical implementation, but must have scientific and clinical prior knowledge about:
+A monitor may not be involved in the practical implementation of the study.
+Read more about the monitors qualifications on the page Planning on this website.

 Audit and inspection